Etymology – Unknown

 - Also spelled as Cassiepeia.
 According to Hesiod, she is the daughter of Arabus and the wife of King Phoenix.
 This Cassiopeia would become the mother of the hero Atymnius by either Phoenix or Zeus.
 Some accounts will have her be the mother of Phoenix and Carme.
 Though Carme is reputed more often to be the daughter of Eubuleus.

-Posted on March 14, 2021, in Arabian, Camel, Charioteer, Chinese, Christian, Chukchi, Constellations, Dolphin, Egyptian, Elk, Greek, Honor, Hubris, Marriage, Micronesian, Mirror, Nereid, North Pole, Nymph, Oceanid, Persian, Polynesian, Punishment, Queen, Reindeer, Roman, Sacrifice, Sami, Siberia, Vanity and tagged Constellation, Mythology.
+Posted on March 14, 2021, in Arabian, Camel, Charioteer, Chinese, Christian, Chukchi, Constellations, Dolphin, Egyptian, Elk, Greek, Honor, Hubris, Marriage, Micronesian, Mirror, Nereid, North Pole, Nymph, Oceanid, Persian, Polynesian, Punishment, Queen, Reindeer, Roman, Sacrifice, Sami, Siberia, Vanity and tagged Constellation, Greek, Mythology.
 Bookmark the permalink.
-Leave a comment.
+1 Comment.